ChapatteMateo/ADACADABRA/index.md

 ![png](/assets/img/nutrient_heatmap.png)

 Amazing DATA !!
 Thank you for these valuable informations.
 So it seems that the comsumption of wine, fish, dairy products, fruit&vegetables and beer are correlated with high social class value, whereas the comsumption of soft drinks, spirits, grains, poultry and sweets are correlated with low social class value.
 Additionally we observe the entropy does not show wealth correlation.
-We also observe that fibre, protein, alcohol and the nutrients entropy are correlated with high wealth class wheras salt, fat, carb and sugar are correlated with low class value.
+We also observe that fibre, protein, alcohol and the nutrients entropy are correlated with high wealth class whereas salt, fat, carb and sugar are correlated with low class value.
 Finally for saturate fat, we don't observe clear correlation.

-It seems that all features which are positively correlated are markers of healthy eating, wheras the features which are negatively correlated are markers of unhealthy eating.
+It seems that all features which are positively correlated are markers of healthy eating, whereas the features which are negatively correlated are markers of unhealthy eating.
 But under interrogation, couldn't DATA always tells us what we want to hear ?
 Let's make a last visulization before looking for proofs.
 DATA !
 Show us the distribution of nutrients for each wealth class !

 ![png](/assets/img/PieChart.png)